bcgov/aps-infra-platform/documentation/how-to/private-route.md

 ```

 You should see a 200 response including a UUID, if using the `httpbin.org`
-upstream host as shown in the example GatewayService.
+upstream host as shown in the example Gateway Service.